astefanutti/camel-cdi/quickstarts/README.md

 TODO : Explain what is required/needed to use/play with Weld CDI & Jetty

-A) Run a quickstart locally
+1. Run a quickstart locally

 * Open a terminal and move to the maven module `web-jetty`
 * Launch this maven command using the jetty:run plugin goal and pass as parameter the groupId & artifactId